EgorTrushin/quantum_chemistry_datasets/README.md

-GMTKN series of test sets as python data structures.
+GMTKN55 and other test sets as python data structures.

 The GMTKN55 database can be found at https://www.chemie.uni-bonn.de/grimme/de/software/gmtkn/gmtkn55